 Is there any plot?
 No. Does Ferb say one line per episode and still manage to be a top tier character?
 Yes.
 And does all the music bump?
 Absolutely.

-8/10 for no plot Blood of Zeus:
+Blood of Zeus: 9/10

 There's only one season out right now, but you best believe I will be impatiently waiting for the other four.
-The untold story of yet another of Zeus' bastard children.
+The untold story of yet another one of Zeus' bastard children.
 Heron loves his mom and nothing else in the world, and I am here for it.
 I'm looking forward to a redemption arc and bromance between bastard sons.

-9/10 She-Ra and the Princesses of Power:
+She-Ra: 9/10